selfage/test_runner/README.md

 ```

 Then run the test file with `@selfage/bundler_cli`, e.g. `$ bundage prun math_test -- -c UnderTen`.
 It will close the browser/page automatically, upon all tests finished.
 See [@selfage/bundler_cli#run-in-puppeteer](https://github.com/selfage/bundler_cli#run-in-puppeteer) for CLI explanation.
 And see [@selfage/puppeteer_executor_api](https://www.npmjs.com/package/@selfage/puppeteer_executor_api) for how to control browser behavior for testing purpose, such as screenshot and set viewport.

+### Puppeteer test executor environment

+The test file can only work properly if it's executed by [@selfage/puppeteer_test_executor](https://www.npmjs.com/package/@selfage/puppeteer_test_executor) or [@selfage/bundler_cli](https://www.npmjs.com/package/@selfage/bundler_cli).
+TLDR, they provide a browser environment with more powerful global functions, among which `exit()` is used by the test runner to close the page after all tests are finished.

 ## Stack trace from TypeScript source file